-Positional Uncertainty (PU) is defined as the uncertainty of the horizontal and/or vertical coordinates of a point, at the 95% confidence level (CL), with respect to the defined datum (ICSM 2020b).
+Positional Uncertainty (PU) is defined as the uncertainty of the horizontal and/or vertical coordinates of a point, at the 95% confidence level, with respect to the defined datum (ICSM, 2020).
 It can be separated into Horizontal PU (HPU) for horizontal position and Vertical PU (VPU) for ellipsoidal height.
 HPU is expressed as the radius of a 95% circle of uncertainty, generally calculated from the standard error ellipse produced by a least squares network adjustment.
 VPU is a linear quantity and obtained by scaling the standard deviation by 1.96 to convert it to 95% confidence.
-A description of the practical implementation of PU on public record in NSW can be found in Janssen et al. (2019).
+A description of the practical implementation of PU in SCIMS can be found in Janssen et al. (2019).

-This paper explores three options to include NRTK observations and their uncertainties in the NSW survey control network via the GDA2020 state adjustment.
-In the first option, the feasibility of empirically estimating the PU of NRTK observations is investigated, although it is acknowledged that it is ultimately desired to compute uncertainties, rather than estimate them.
-In the second option, in an effort to obtain PU values more tailored to each individual occupation, the reliability of using coordinate quality indicators provided by the GNSS equipment to calculate PU on an occupation-by-occupation basis is explored.
-However, this computation requires input of the PU of the reference station used, which is generally a Virtual Reference Station (VRS, Landau et al. 2002) for NRTK with CORSnet-NSW, with the PU of a VRS not yet suitably quantified.

-These two options continue to treat NRTK observations as point-based position solutions, which results in a lack of correlation with the surrounding network.
-The third option investigated overcomes this issue by utilising the automatically computed GNSS baselines between NRTK observations and their VRS to create a connected network, which can be adjusted like a static GNSS network.
+This paper provides an update on the growing GDA2020 state adjustment and explores three options to include NRTK observations and their uncertainties in the NSW survey control network.
+First, the feasibility of empirically estimating the PU of NRTK observations is investigated, although it is acknowledged that it is ultimately desired to compute uncertainties rather than estimate them.
+Second, the reliability of using coordinate quality indicators provided by the GNSS equipment to calculate PU on an occupation-by-occupation basis is explored to obtain PU values more tailored to each individual occupation.
+However, these two options continue to treat NRTK observations as point-based position solutions, which results in a lack of correlation with the surrounding network.
+The third option overcomes this issue by utilising the automatically computed GNSS baselines between NRTK observations and their Virtual Reference Station (VRS - see Landau et al., 2002) to create a connected network, which can be adjusted like a static GNSS network.
 It is shown that this offers a rigorous computation of PU, while maintaining the quick and easy nature of NRTK positioning.